whit3rabbit/repo2txt-r/README.md

 `repo2txt-r` is a Rust-based command-line tool that generates a comprehensive documentation file for a given repository.
 This documentation includes a hierarchical tree view of directories and files, along with the content of each file.

+## Download and run

+Check the release tab to download the binary and run.

 ## Features

 - Generates a directory and file tree in a readable format.